cristianadam/llama.qtcreator/README.md

 ## Features

-- Auto-suggest on cursor movement
+- Auto-suggest on cursor movement.
+Toggle enable / disable with `Ctrl+Shift+G`
-- Toggle the suggestion manually by pressing `Ctrl+G`
+- Trigger the suggestion manually by pressing `Ctrl+G`
 - Accept a suggestion with `Tab`
 - Accept the first line of a suggestion with `Shift+Tab`
 - Control max text generation time